 Publish relevant changes to the TLD's registration policy at a publicly accessible location on the TLD Registry's website.

-Encourage Registrars to notify registrants of non conforming registered domains of the change of policy and of all relevant dates and conditions which may apply to such domains.
+Encourage Registrars to notify registrants of non conforming registered domain names of the change of policy and of all relevant dates and conditions which may apply to such domain names.

 Format of IDN Tables